MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/how-to/working-with-packages/deploy-to-azure-automation.md

 ---
-description: This article describes how to use the PowerShell Gallery to deploy a package to Azure Automation. ms.date: 06/12/2017
+description: This article describes how to use the PowerShell Gallery to deploy a package to Azure Automation. ms.date: 11/11/2021
 title: Deploy to Azure Automation
 ---
 # Deploy to Azure Automation

-The Deploy to Azure Automation button on the package details page will deploy the package from the PowerShell Gallery to Azure Automation.
+The **Deploy to Azure Automation** button on the package details page will deploy the package from the PowerShell Gallery to Azure Automation.

 ![Deploy to Azure Automation Button](media/deploy-to-azure-automation/DeployToAzureAutomationButton.png)